Topological fields with a generic derivation: Applications to dense pairs

 As a consequence of results of A. Chernikov and S. Starchenko in \cite{chernikov-star2018}, definable relations in models of $T_P$ satisfied the so called strong Erd\H{o}s-Hajnal property (see \cite[Definition 1.6, Theorem 6.10 (3)]{chernikov-star2018}).

 \begin{corollary} If $T$ is distal, then definable relations in models of $T_P$ satisfy the strong Erd\H{o}s-Hajnal property.
-This holds in particular for models of $T_P$ when $T$ is $\RCF$, $\PCF$ or $\RCVF$, or when $T$ is the $\cL_{\RV}$-theory of $k(\!(t^{\Gamma})\!)$ where $k$ is a field of characteristic $0$ with a distal theory and where $\Gamma$ is an ordered abelian group with a distal theory. \end{corollary} \begin{proof} This follows from Corollary \ref{cor:dist_expansion} and \cite[Corollary 4.8]{chernikov-star2018}. \end{proof}
+This holds in particular for models of $T_P$ when $T$ is $\RCF$, $\PCF$ or $\RCVF$, or when $T$ is the $\cL_{\Div}$-theory of a finitely ramified henselian valued field with distal residue field and value group. \end{corollary} \begin{proof} This follows from Corollary \ref{cor:dist_expansion} and \cite[Corollary 4.8]{chernikov-star2018}. \end{proof}